 80 teen families have been on these outings.

-VIII.
 Enrichment program to bring families in California Hospital's California Hospital's Family Preservation Unit to L.A.'s cultural and recreational sites

 (UCLA, Nature Festival, Getty, LACMA, ice skating, whale watching, California Science Center, Natural History Museum, Cabrillo Aquarium, beach, tidepool walk, L.A.
 Zoo).
 This program was developed to provide an introduction to many of Los Angeles' cultural and recreational sites to recent immigrant families at risk so they will develop a better sense of what the city has to offer all its residents, and to encourage a sense of entitlement to those places.